Expertium/expertium.github.io/RedditBot.md

 16​)​ AO (automatic optimization).
 A post about *automatic* optimization of parameters and why it's not implemented yet.
 One of the rarest types of posts.
 One of the rarest types of posts.

-17​)​ Jarrett.
-A post that is addressed to LMSherlock (Jarret Ye) or is about some technical stuff related to the FSRS development.
-One of the rarest types of posts.

-18​)​ General.
+17​)​ General.
 A post where the person is asking what is FSRS, how to configure it, or a whole bunch of things at once.

-19)​ TR<DR. True retention is below desired retention.
+18)​ TR<DR. True retention is below desired retention.
 Well, posts where true retentino is higher than desired are lumped in here anyway.
 Basically, it's when there is a discrepancy.

-20)​ Null.
+19)​ Null.
 Either unrelated to FSRS or there is no reason to send the bot to reply to this person.

-21)​ Simulator.
+20)​ Simulator.
 A recently added label, since in Anki 24.11 there is now a new FSRS-related thingy, similar to [this](https://ankiweb.net/shared/info/817108664).

 And yes, I read each of the 1,427 posts and 92 comments and labeled all of them manually.